apndx/DenMaker/Documentation/testing_document.md

 ----------------

+### Test round 10.10.2018

-### These performance resulst are from tests that have been made 10.10.2018 using my first version of OwnArrayList
+These performance resulst are from tests that have been made 10.10.2018 using my first version of OwnArrayList

 Area height: 49
 Area width: 149